Coca people: Oral tradition

-In 1310 a group of Coca tribe were led by "Big Eyes" to a safer place in a valley with steep mountains by the largest lake in central highlands.
-Chief Big Eyes had probably traveled past the west end of Lake Chapala before, or at least heard of it from the generations of Shaft Tomb culture in that area.
-From the west end of Lake Chapala, it looks like an inland sea, and always has a wind.
-This would have been a good omen for these people, who had said when the Nahuatl people had invaded that "The Wind God" had turned his face from them".
-Lake Chapala had a good wind and so many fish that they believed it had its own goddess, Michi Cihualli, sometimes used with the Nahuatl term "Teo' or Goddess, becoming "Teo Michi Cihualli" Woman or female goddess of the fish.
-Because there were steep mountains between them and the Nahua in Ixtlan del Rio they felt safe.
-It is possible that their chief was also privy to the Lordships plan to move toward the east above or North of those mountains, toward the area now known as Mexico City, and this branch of Cocas was safely positioned on the south side of that double mountain range running from west to east.
+In 1310 a group of the Coca tribe were led by "Big Eyes" to a safer place in a valley with steep mountains by the largest lake in central highlands.
+Lake Chapala had a good wind and so many fish that they believed it had its own goddess, Michi Cihualli, sometimes used with the Nahuatl term "Teo" or Goddess, becoming "Teo Michi Cihualli" Woman or female goddess of the fish.
 The lake had many fish and good farmland.
 They called it Cuitzlan.
-They had no written language, so later in the about 1525 when the Spanish came across the lake from the southern shore and the Spanish thought the Coca were calling this only well-developed village on the north shore Cosala.
-It became known thereafter as :es:San Juan Cosalá, since, of course, the Spanish missionaries converted them to Catholicism and gave them at saint's name.
+They had no written language, so later in about 1525 when the Spanish came across the lake from the southern shore, the Spanish thought the Coca were calling this village on the north shore Cosala.
+It became known thereafter as :es:San Juan Cosalá, since the Spanish missionaries converted them to Catholicism and gave them a saint's name.
 The Spanish also took some of their people 5 miles to the east to build a chapel in the even smaller fishing area now called Ajijic.
 Stories are told of how the Spanish also took some of the Coca tribe and much of the rock from the mountainside above them down to the west end of the lake, now known as Jocotepec, to build a chapel there also.

-To this day the Coca people have a well-organized pueblo and a nearly circular 2 floor central gazebo with museum on first floor, that is very reminiscent of the architecture and city planning of Ixtlán del Río.
+To this day the Coca people have a pueblo and a nearly circular 2-floor central gazebo with museum on first floor, similar to the architecture and city planning of Ixtlán del Río.

-Land Dispute
+Land dispute

-In September 2018, Coca people hoped to recover their seized lands in :es:Mezcala (Jalisco), the target of large-scale real estate projects for U.S. immigrants, resulting in many Indigenous lands being illegally seized, after 19 years struggling against a Guillermo Moreno Ibarra.
+In September 2018, Coca people hoped to recover their seized lands in Mezcala, the target of large-scale real estate projects for U.S. immigrants, resulting in many Indigenous lands being illegally seized, after 19 years struggling against a Guillermo Moreno Ibarra.